 During the past year I have been doing research for an agency placing IT freelance consultants on SAP® projects.
-Looking to better understand the freelancers that IT Optimiserworks with on a daily basis, while having the opportunity to observe how freelancing is influencing the market, has been a richly informing experience.
+Looking to better understand the freelancers that IT Optimiser works with on a daily basis, while having the opportunity to observe how freelancing is influencing the market, has been a richly informing experience.
 Over the next few months I will share some of the insights I have gained with you.

 SAP® consultants, who work for some of the biggest global clients and consultancies, command good wages.
 One of the questions I investigated was why these highly-skilled consultants, who have relatively good employment terms, decide to branch out on their own and become freelancers.
 The consultants that I talked to spoke of three overall drives to begin freelancing, which were comparable to themes uncovered by others in similar settings.
 You can read my interpretation of these drives, and also see what the consultants said in their own words further down.

-Discontent with Permanent Employment.
 A main reason in the consultants’ accounts of choosing to freelance was discontentment with permanent employment.
 Incompetent colleagues, employees or management was brought up by over half of those that I talked to.
 Examples of incompetence were leadership issues, pursuit of personal agendas, over-complex governance structures and micromanagement.

 Just as frustrating were reports of inequitable compensation or discrepancies between work and pay that enhanced discontentment.
 Vague bonus schemes, long working hours and a general mismatch between recognition and effort, were examples of the issues which contributed to permanent employment losing its attraction.

-A portion of consultants noted their desire to escape company tripe (the word “fnidder” was used to describe internal tripe by a few of the participants) and organizational politics.
+A portion of consultants noted their desire to escape company tripe (the word “fnidder” was used to describe internal tripe by a few of the participants) and organisational politics.
 These consultants did not care much for getting caught up in workplace gossip and drama.
 Related to this was their frustration with company cultures that were plagued by rigidity, fear, or a tendency to look for scapegoats.

-Expected Gains.
 Increased autonomy and taking control over their time and work were the most prominent of a number of expected gains that factored into the choice to begin freelancing.

 Other expected gains were that they would earn more, secure more job variety (work on a variety of short-term projects) and fulfill entrepreneurial ambitions.
 Some expected gains were more common than others, and for a number of consultants, certain expected gains were more important than others.

-Situational Circumstances.
 The consultants mentioned situational circumstances in their lives and careers that either made freelancing seem like a more viable option, or brought an opportunity to freelance across their path.